AbelG101/To-do-list-React/README.md

 ### Prerequisites

 - use git clone in order to get the copy this repo.
-You need to have atleast basic understanding of JavaScript.
+You need to have atleast a basic understanding of JavaScript.

 ## Setup